RockingShip/untangle/GLOSSARY.md

     Slots is a historic name.
 It is best comparable with "bus-width" in computer science.
     It is used to determine the size and number of transforms, skins, structure endpoins, evaluator test vectors.

+* tail

+    Group of nodes nearest the endpoints

 * transform

     A connection remapping.
 It contains instructions on how to attach endpoints to structures to change